Son of a Son of a Sailor (song): Live By the Bay (1985)

 Although the track listing doesn't include it, the first two verses of the song was included on the VHS Live By the Bay.
 This was also done with "Gypsies in the Palace".
 After performing the final song, "Margaritaville", the band leaves then returns (Buffett with a beer) and starts to play "Son of a Son of a Sailor".
 Live By the Bay was edited to make the song appear as an encore, but it was actually performed at the beginning of the show between "Door Number 3" and "Grapefruit—Juicy Fruit".

 Buffett Live: Tuesdays, Thursdays, Saturdays (1999)

 While the song was performed during the tour that his second live album Feeding Frenzy was featured, the song was excluded from that album.
 However, a live version was included on the following live release Buffett Live: Tuesdays, Thursdays, Saturdays.
 The performance was slowed down, having a much closer sound to the studio recording.
-While it's in the same key, the melody has changed somewhat.
-Nadirah Shakoor sings the second half of the second verse.
-A couple of corners were cut, particularly the final chorus and outro.
-This is the version that Buffett continues to play, and is what the re-recording on Meet Me in Margaritaville: The Ultimate Collection and the sound board live albums sound like.
+While it's in the same key, the arrangement was changed significantly, with vocalist Nadirah Shakoor singing the second half of the second verse and couple of corners being cut, particularly the final chorus and outro.
+Buffett used this arrangement for the rest of his career, and it was featured on the re-recording on Meet Me in Margaritaville: The Ultimate Collection and subsequent live albums.